1101712/Local-Talks/README.md

 - **Login Required:**
     Several views like ProfileView, ProfileEditView, ProfileDeleteView, etc., are protected by Django's LoginRequiredMixin, ensuring that only authenticated users can access these views.
 - **Ownership Checks:**
-    For deleting comments (CommentDeleteView), the application checks if the user attempting to delete the comment is indeed the author.
+    For example for deleting comments (CommentDeleteView), the application checks if the user attempting to delete the comment is indeed the author.

 #### Database Security